greggersaurus/OpenSteamController/README.md

  * TODO: see mention above above config/mappings traveling with controller.
 Does this allow us access?
  * TODO: write custom firmware that dump EEPROM over USB (is this realistic? how to set pins to not damage controller?)

+* Working on custom firmware based on nxp_lpcxpresso_11u37_usbd_rom_cdc_uart example.
+ * Idea is to have have USB port act as UART
+ * Will be able to issue commands to read memory or request EEPROM data
+ * Created code and loaded on controller, but did not work (not sure if it even powered up...
+Pinmux setting?
+Dig into 11U37h board.c?)

 # USB Data Capture

 * Use lsusb to get bus and devnum